Use this option to define how precise the cuts will be:

 If enabled, polygons will also be cut.
 Otherwise only edges will be cut.

-If this option is disabled, the cut will be made through non-planar Ngons, i.e., the Ngon’s shape will be modified.
-If this option is enabled, Cinema 4D will attempt to maintain the shape by creating additional points (where the cut line and Ngon lines intersect).
+If this option is disabled, the cut will be made linearly through the non-planar N-gons, i.e., the N-gon’s shape will be modified; if this option is enabled, the function will attempt to maintain the original shape by creating new points (at the cut location with the N-gon lines).

 This tool has its own auto snap function, which can be used to snap to points, edges or polygons of selected objects.
 You can also use the regular Snap function instead but the color coding (blue for polygons, red for edges, green for points) will not be used.

 This option can be enabled in the Plane mode, local, world, camera, to distribute the Number of Cuts evenly across a selected surface.

 If this option is enabled, the cut line will be constrained to the angle interval defined by the Angle value.
 This can also be done without enabling this option by pressing the

 When editing the manipulator, the currently selected cut line (yellow) can be displayed in realtime (option enabled; slower) or after the mouse button is released (option disabled; faster).
 A speed advantage can also be achieved when adjusting the manipulator.